ojsan532/Gymnasiearbete/Readme.md

 ## Setup
-To run this project, install it locally using npm:
+To run this project, click this link (https://gymnasiearbete.ojsan532.now.sh/)